Light Loop Games

 Metal Shell: Neon Pulse Review

-Metal Shell: Neon Pulse is an app by Light Loop Games.
+Metal Shell: Neon Pulse is an app developed by Light Loop Games.
 Metal Shell: Neon Pulse was first published on .
-Metal Shell: Neon Pulse is available on Steam.
+Metal Shell: Neon Pulse is currently available for Steam.

 Metal Shell: Neon Pulse is an 80's inspired, 2D, run n' gun game where players pilot upgrade-able mechs in a battle to save Earth.

 Metal Shell: Neon Pulse is a futuristic-80's inspired, 2D, run n' gun game where players pilot upgradeable Shells (mechs) in a battle to save Earth.
 The game has been in development for 9 months and is scheduled for a Windows and Mac release with a stretch goal for a console release.